 Pros of retiring in Romania

 3. Romania is a safe country.
 Despite what you might believe you know, Romania is a pretty safe country.
 You won’t get robbed, kidnapped or murdered here.
+People are not normally carrying guns and although we do have some petty crimes, the country is really safe and has almost zero gun-related violence.

 4. Most of the people speak English.
 It’s the main foreign language taught in schools and most of the city population can speak and understand English.
 Maybe you won’t be able to start a philosophical conversation with all Romanians (in English), but small talk would be OK.

 5. Movies are not dubbed.
 Not really the biggest reason to move to Romania, but all English movies have subtitles and are not dubbed.
-So you won’t have any trouble understanding Home Alone 1 and 2 every year around Christmas (you’ll see that Home Alone is broadcasted every year here).
+So you won’t have any trouble understanding Home Alone 1 and 2 every year around Christmas (you’ll see that Home Alone is broadcasted every year here!).

 6. You can easily walk or ride a bike to get anywhere.
 Say goodbye to fuel costs if you decide to Retire in Romania.
 Except for Bucharest and a few of the other big cities, our cities are small and you can easily ride a bike or walk.